j-andrews7/Pipelines/Coding_Variants_Pipeline.md

 Stick the VS, BCF, and filtered, multimark variant files from ChIP-seq data into the same folder.

 #### 2.)
 Fix headers.
 Be sure the file names are `sample_restofname.vcf` for each sample.
 Edit the header of the BCF and VS files in a text editor so they go `sample_BCF` or `sample_VS` accordingly.
-Text editor style because I was too lazy to write something.

 #### 3.)
 Combine the BCFTools, VarScan, and noncoding files.
 This step was an **enormous** hassle to figure out.
 This will yield a single file for each sample with **all** variants in the sample.